open-craft/cert-manager/README.md

     pip install --user pipenv

-You can then install the development requirements using
+You can then install the pinned development requirements using

-    pipenv install --dev
+    pipenv install --dev --ignore-pipfile

 and run the tests with